Sky Net

 It varies.
 Final expense and Medicare leads on aging lists tend to have higher waste rates because the demographic (65+) moves less but changes carriers more.
 Life insurance leads on younger demographics may have higher data decay from lifestyle changes.
 The 73% is an industry average.

 Scrubbing removes clearly bad records — disconnected, DNC, wrong format.
 It doesn't remove burned leads or demographic mismatches.
 A complete solution requires DNC scrubbing plus data append plus exclusivity controls.
-Clean Leads 365 applies all three layers.
+Sky Net applies all three layers.

 Industry benchmarks for a well-maintained, properly scrubbed insurance lead list run from 35–65% contact rate depending on the vertical, time of day, and dialing method.
 If your contact rate is consistently below 20%, the list is almost certainly the problem.